PhantomInsights/covid-19/README.md

         label="Initial Symptoms", color="lime")
 ```

-Customize the tickers.
+Customize our tickers.
 The y-axis will be formatted with date and month in 7 day intervals.

 ```python
 ax.xaxis.set_major_locator(mdates.DayLocator(interval=7))